ansible-collections/cloud-content-handbook/GUIDELINES/pr_submission_and_review_guidelines.md

 ### **13. Be Patient**
 Understand that code reviews take time.
 Be patient and responsive during the review process.

+### **14. Merging**
+Once a PR has addressed all reviewer feedback and has at least two approvals, the submitter of the PR may apply the `mergeit` label to merge their changes into the codebase.

 # Code Review Guidelines